CleverTouch/go-eloqua/readme.md

 ## License

 This library is distributed under the MIT license.
+This library is not the works of Oracle and is not an offical Eloqua library so no official Eloqua support is provided for its use.

+The API endpoints used, data models & Oracle documentation links are works of Oracle and do not come under this project's licence.

 ## Attribution